 The two most important things to remember about sewing machine needle sizes are:

-1. Choose the needle eye based on the thread you use.
-The thread should pass through the needle eye with the minimum amount of friction.
+The thread should pass through the needle eye with a minimum amount of friction.